 Steps for sucessful atrial pacing

-We prefer dual chamber pacing for all valid indications but AAIR pacing remains a not so infrequently used option in our setup.
+While dual chamber pacing is preferred for valid indications, AAIR pacing remains a not so infrequently used option.

 RV pacing provides life sustaining rhythm support and is the most critical lead of a pacing system.
 However more and more patients are getting paced for non-life threatening yet highly symptomatic sinus node dysfunction.
 Therefore functional pacing and maintenance of physiologic cardiac activation is a prime concern when pacing for sinus dysfunction.
 To enable such, atrial pacing has evolved to be an integral component of pacing for sinus node dysfunction.

 As long-term RV pacing has been proven to be deleterious, it became unwise to pace the RV when the problem is in the sinus node.
 Therefore initial attempts to avoid RV pacing was to pace only the atrium provided the AV nodal function was acceptable.
 This was the AAI mode. [ Atrial demand pacing].
 Subsequent development of advanced sensor technology enabled physiologic rate adaptation mimicking natural sinus node activity and AAI became AAIR [ Rate adaptive Atrial Demand Pacing].
 Atrial only pacing was possible only if the AV node was normal – otherwise had to pace the ventricle.
 On the west side of the Atlantic, the skepticism for atrial only pacing was high and this accelerated the development of dual chamber pacing systems which would pace both chambers based on the underlying pathology and rhythm.